 To make the almond filling

-- When the chocolate is almost completely melted, remove from heat and stir to finish melting.
+- When the chocolate is almost completely melted, remove it from heat and stir to finish melting.
 Note: If using a microwave, heat in 30 seconds intervals, stirring after each time increment.

-- To this add the rest of the ingredients.
+- To this, add the rest of the ingredients.
 More specifically, unsweetened cocoa powder, warm honey, anisette liqueur, vanilla extract and toasted almonds.

 - Stir to combine and set aside.